Police sub-inspector recruitment scam: ADGP Amrit Paul arrested | Politics

 ''I had already said that however mighty they are, we will take action.
 Because of our government, a senior officer was arrested,'' Bommai told reporters.

-To a query whether this was not a disgrace for the government, he sought to know how this question arose when the government itself had ordered an inquiry after it came to light.
+To a query whether this was not a disgrace for the government, he sought to know how this question arose when the government itself had ordered an inquiry.

 ''Such fair inquiry would not have been possible in other governments.
-In the previous government when such irregularities came to light no investigation was carried out and it was closed.
-It is we who impartially probed the case, got into the root and arrested everyone involved in it.
+In the previous government, when such irregularities came to light, no investigation was carried out and it was closed.
+It was us who impartially probed the case, got into the root and arrested everyone involved in it.
 We are committed to cleansing the system,'' Bommai said.

-The probe further led to the arrest of an absconding BJP leader and owner of Gnana Jyothi English Medium School in Kalaburagi, Divya Hagaragi, the principal of the school Kashinath and other staff.
+The probe further led to the arrest of absconding BJP leader and owner of Gnana Jyothi English Medium School in Kalaburagi Divya Hagaragi, the principal of the school, Kashinath, and other staff.

-About 70 people have been arrested so far in this connection, sources said.
+About 70 people have been arrested so far in this connection, the sources said.

 The suspected candidates in this scam had allegedly paid Rs 70 lakh each to get a job.